 Much of the region experienced some respite near the end of 2018 and has a somewhat positive early-2019 outlook, thanks in part to humanitarian aid efforts.
-But South Sudan is facing high levels of food insecurity in various parts of their countries over the next few months.
-About 22 million people in East Africa need help to secure their livelihoods and acquire adequate food.
-Nine million children are in need of nutrition assistance.
+But South Sudan is facing high levels of food insecurity in various parts of the country over the next few months.
+More than 22 million people in East Africa need help to secure their livelihoods and acquire adequate food.

 Brief history of hunger and famine in Africa